-If you or your dependent is not eligible to apply for portable coverage or portable coverage ends, then you or your dependent may qualify for conversion coverage.
+If you are not eligible to apply for portable coverage or portable coverage ends, then you may qualify for conversion coverage.
 Refer to Conversion Privilege under this plan.

 Ask your Employer for a conversion application form which includes cost information.